 Top Stories

-Please find attached herewith a copy of the procurement notices of the above.
+Please find attached herewith a copy of the notice of the above procurement.

 It would be appreciated, if you could kindly make necessary arrangements to disseminate the same among your membership.